 Assessing the Actuarial Science Major Goals.

-An assessment program for the new actuarial science is also under development.
-Currently the number of students in the program is too small to accurately access.
+An assessment program for the new actuarial science track is also under development.
+Currently there are 6 students in the program.
+We are waiting to review the new Tabor School requirements before proceeding.

 Analysis of Assessment Results